 Just two weeks after King Soopers grocery stores recalled nearly 500,000 pounds of ground beef products linked to an outbreak of antibiotic-resistant salmonellosis in Colorado, a California meat packer is recalling nearly 900,000 pounds of ground beef products, according to the U.S. Department of Agriculture's Food Safety and Inspection Service.

-The strain of Salmonella associated with the first recall, of nearly 500,000 pounds of ground beef in late July by King Soopers, is Salmonella Typhimurium DT104.
-The strain associated with the second, of nearly 900,000 pounds of ground beef by Beef Packers Inc. in early August, is Salmonella Newport.
+The strain of Salmonella associated with the first recall is Salmonella Typhimurium DT104, and the strain associated with the second is Salmonella Newport.
 Both are resistant to many commonly prescribed drugs, which can increase the risk of hospitalization or possible treatment failure in infected individuals.

-The issues surrounding industrialized meat production are now familiar to many more people, thanks to books like the Omnivore's Dilemma and Food Matters and movies like Food Inc. (playing now -- don't miss it!).
+The recall raises a host of issues about factory farm-raised beef that are now familiar to many more people, thanks to books like the Omnivore's Dilemma and Food Matters and movies like Food Inc. (playing now -- don't miss it!).
 Animals are raised and fed in such close proximity that they are pumped full of antibiotics in order to ward off inevitable disease outbreaks that occur as the cows wade through their own feces.
 They are pumped up with hormones to make them grow faster, and fed an unnatural diet of corn (rather than grass), which increases the levels of harmful bacteria in their guts.
 The slaughtering of these animals is a messy process, and the introduction of bacteria to food-grade meat is not uncommon.
 Because of the heavy use of antibiotics, that bacteria has the potential to become drug-resistant, as is the case with the Colorado salmonellosis outbreak.

 Enter your city or zip code to get your local temperature and air quality and find local green food and recycling resources near you.